top of page

 As a trauma-informed and holistic therapist, my work is guided by values of compassion, authenticity, and connection.
 Clients often tell me our sessions feel grounding and real...a place where they can finally let go.

-If you’re ready to stop carrying invisibility and begin rediscovering who you are beneath survival mode, I’d be honored to help.
+If you’re ready to stop carrying invisibility and begin rediscovering who you are beneath survival mode, I’m here, and so is the support that you have been looking for.

 Trainings & Certifications